kgruiz/PyTokenCounter/README.md

 ### `TokenizeStr(string: str, model: str | None = None, encodingName: str | None = None, encoding: tiktoken.Encoding | None = None) -> list[int]`

-Tokenizes a string into a list of token IDs.
+Tokenizes a string into a list of token IDs, preparing text for input into an **LLM**.

 **Parameters:**